keleven-uk/pyBackup/README.md

 A attempt to write a backup script in Python.

-Written in Python 3.7.
+Written in Python 3.8.

-The backup is a mirrored backup, that is after the process destDir will be a perfect mirror of sourceDir.
+Two Directories are compared and the destination directory is made a mirror of the source directory.
+That is, all files missing the the destination are copied across and all file that only exist in the destination are deleted.
+Also, all empty directories in the destination are removed [but not in source].

 usage: pyBackup.py [-h] [-s SOURCEDIR] [-d DESTDIR] [-t] [-l] [-v]